kvnwng11/pairs-trading/README.md

 # Pairs Trading

-A trading bot to backtest and paper-trade any pairs trading strategy.
-Made to trade cryptocurrencies.
+A lightweight pairs trading bot.
+Made to quickly and accurately backtest strategies.

 ---